 Board Member, Dr Abby Bloom

-Dr Bloom is an experienced Company Director, following a successful career as a senior Executive and Corporate Advisor in healthcare and health financing, water and sanitation, and ageing.
+Abby Bloom MPH PhD FAICD is an experienced Company Director.
+She previously had a successful career as a senior executive and corporate advisor in healthcare and health financing, utilities, infrastructure, education, insurance and ageing.

 She is a graduate of Yale and Sydney universities, and is Adjunct Professor, Sydney Medical School, Menzies Centre for Health Policy.

-Dr Bloom is currently a director of Sydney Water Corporation and the Sydney Childrens Hospital Network, and a member of the NSW Ministerial Advisory Committee on Ageing, Griffith University Enterprise Advisory Board, and The Longevity Innovation Hub.
+Dr Bloom is currently a director of Sydney Water Corporation and the Sydney Children’s Hospital Network, as well as the State Insurance Regulatory Authority (SIRA).
+She is also a director of The Longevity Innovation Hub, and is a member of the Advisory Boards of Griffith University Enterprise and the digital company ID Exchange.

-She is an Independent Member of the Risk and Audit Committee of the NSW Department of Family and Community Services and Rookwood Cemetery.
-Her previous directorships include Western Sydney Local Health District and Recovre Holdings.
+She is an Independent Member of the Risk and Audit Committee of the NSW Department of Family and Community Services, Rookwood Cemetery and SIRA.
+Her previous directorships include Western Sydney Local Health District, Recovre Holdings and Gymnastics NSW.